-OSHA Standards: Regulates exposure limits to benzo[a]pyrene indirectly as "Coal tar pitch volatiles."
+OSHA Standards: Regulates exposure limits to benzo[a]pyrene indirectly as "Coal Tar Pitch volatiles."
 The legal airborne permissible exposure limit (PEL) is 0.2 mg/m averaged over an 8-hour work shift.

-NIOSH Standards: Regulates exposure limits to benzo[a]pyrene indirectly as "Coal tar pitch volatiles."
-The exposure limit is 0.1 mg/m for a 10-hour workday, within a 40-hour workweek.
+NIOSH Standards: Indirectly as coal tar products.
+The exposure limit is 0.1 mg/m ≥ for a 10-hour workday, within a 40-hour workweek.